 October 2011: Project launch

-In 2011, we released a prototype of a model financial aid offer form.
+In 2011, we released of a model financial aid offer form.
 We asked the public to react and tell us what was most helpful when comparing aid offers.
 Thousands of students, parents, guidance counselors, and college officials provided input.

 January 2012: What you told us

 We received feedback from thousands of you on almost every aspect of the “financial aid shopping sheet” prototype.
 Consumers said having a standardized way to receive financial aid information is important.
-We released a memo detailing your feedback about the shopping sheet to share with the Department of Education.
+We released a detailing your feedback about the shopping sheet to share with the Department of Education.

 April 2012: Paying for College